 Rewrite your statement.
 Stick with the facts and just put the truth out there.
 “I don’t know how to start a blog” is a true factual statement.

 The secret to success is starting.
 It is doing the thing.
 It’s consistently taking one step at a time to just get closer and closer to your goal until you reach it.
 If you get in your own way before you even start, it’s not going to work.
 Look at your thoughts and beliefs about the task and examine whether they are are useful.
 I created a printable worksheet for you to go through this step by step for yourself.
-Sign up for my free resource library to get it.
+Sign up below and I’ll send it to you!

 If you need some help, reach out.
 I’m happy to help.
-You can email me, or better yet join my Facebook Group!
-See you there!
+Shoot me an email or leave a comment.